 the examining the immediate context of New York City, the larger context of the United States, or the international and transnational context, students study history and pursue research grounded in the realities of particular times and places.

-With the help of Project Pericles and Lang's Civic Engagement minor, politics students
+With the help of Project Pericles and Lang's Office of Civic Engagement and Social Justice, politics students

 may work with community organizations or other groups to contribute to the